Dean Tran: Multiple Firearms Charges

 On July 1, 2022, Tran was indicted on multiple firearms charges stemming from an incident when he allegedly stole a firearm from an elderly woman and lied to investigators about it.
 Tran filed suit in federal court on July 27, 2022 against Attorney General of Massachusetts Maura Healey, alleging the case against him is politically motivated by a partisan Democratic political figure.
 Tran pled "absolutely not guilty" on all charges on July 28, 2022.

 In June 2023, Tran's home was raided by the FBI as part of a federal investigation unrelated to the firearm charges.
 This led to his arrest on November 17, 2023 on 25 federal wire fraud charges for fraudulently claiming $30,000 in COVID-19 unemployment benefits, as well as well as three counts of willfully filing false tax returns.

 Federal Wire Fraud

 In September 2024, he was convicted of 20 counts of wire fraud and three counts of filing false tax returns.
 He was then sentenced to 18 months in prison.

+In January 2026, the U.S. Department of Justice announced that Tran had been sentenced to an additional year in prison for obstruction of justice and making false statements.